VelasquezAlejandro044/database-exercises/til.md

 Adam:

 Do not be too hard on yourself.
 As a Code Up and a data science student, we will amass a lot of knowledge and it may feel overwhelming

+## 10/26/2021

+Thought for the Day: "There is no better than adversity.
+Every defeat, every heartbreak, every loss, contains its own seed, its own lesson on how to improve your performance the next time." - Malcolm X